zeuspayments/btcpayserver-docker/README.md

 . ./btcpay-setup.sh -i
 ```

-## Can I run BTCPay Server on ports other than 80 and 443?
+## Can I run ZEUSPay Server on ports other than 80 and 443?

 You can change the ports for HTTP and HTTPS by setting the environment variables `REVERSEPROXY_HTTP_PORT` and `REVERSEPROXY_HTTPS_PORT`.
 This is handy when ports 80 and 443 are already in use on your host, or you want to offload SSL termination with an existing web proxy.